Greek (TV series): Critical response

+Kelly West of CinemaBlend called the show "worth watching", stating, "There are some laugh-out-loud moments and a fair amount of interesting character arcs that could play out well.
+I think this series is probably going to appeal more to teenagers but there's a humorous side to it that makes it enjoyable for grown-ups as well."
+Alison Herman of The Ringer described Greek as "TV's Gold Standard for the College Experience," asserting, "Greek cracked the college TV show in a way no series had before or has since, in part by focusing on an iconic, dramatically heightened subset of college life."
+Greek's has been noted for the inclusion of character Calvin, a gay fraternity brother, who struggles with the stereotyping and homophobia that coming out of the closet entails.
+Critics have praised the "three dimensionality" of the character.

+Elizabeth Fox of The Philadelphia Inquirer found the show predictable and called it a "teenage soap opera" that lacks originality.
 Members of the real life Greek community have claimed that Greek's depiction of fraternity and sorority life is stereotypical.
-USC banned the show from filming on their campus, in reaction to the promotional poster featuring the Greek logo over a red cup, since the cup is often used to symbolize alcoholic consumption during parties.
+The University of Southern California banned the show from filming on their campus, in reaction to the promotional poster featuring the Greek logo over a red cup, since the cup is often used to symbolize alcoholic consumption during parties.
 However, upon viewing the pilot episode they held off on sending a letter to ABC Family, complaining about the depiction of the Greek System, when they realized there was more to the show than just parties.
 Others recognize it as a hyperbolic representation of "tamer, more modest" Greek life.

-The show has been noted by LGBT activists for the character of Calvin, a gay fraternity brother, who struggles with the stereotyping and homophobia that coming out of the closet entails.
-Critics have praised the character's "three dimensionality."

-Awards and nominations

-In 2008, GLAAD nominated Greek for an Outstanding Drama Series award, and in 2009 they nominated the show in the Outstanding Comedy Series category.
-Actor Paul James was nominated for a 2009 Image Award as Outstanding Actor in a Comedy Series.
-In 2010, it was again nominated for a GLAAD Media Award for "Outstanding Comedy Series" during the 21st GLAAD Media Awards.